Bl4omArchie/CUDA_Tutorial/README.md

 wget https://developer.download.nvidia.com/compute/cuda/12.0.0/local_installers/cuda_12.0.0_525.60.13_linux.run*
 sudo sh cuda_12.0.0_525.60.13_linux.run
 ```

-if the second one doesn't work, you may use this one instead: sudo sh ./cuda_12.0.0_525.60.13_linux.run
+If the second command doesn't work, you may use this one instead: sudo sh ./cuda_12.0.0_525.60.13_linux.run

 Also, if you are using VS code, a few extension can be installed by typing Nvidia in the market place.